2020 United States presidential election in Ohio

 The 2020 United States presidential election in Ohio was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
-Ohio voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee—incumbent President Donald Trump and his running mate, Vice President Mike Pence—against the Democratic Party nominee, former Vice President Joe Biden and his running mate, California Senator Kamala Harris.
+Ohio voters chose electors to represent them in the Electoral College via a popular vote, pitting the Democratic Party nominee, former Vice President Joe Biden and his running mate, California Senator Kamala Harris against the Republican Party's nominee—incumbent President Donald Trump and his running mate, Vice President Mike Pence.
 Ohio had 18 electoral votes in the Electoral College.

-Trump won Ohio with 53.27% of the vote, while Biden received 45.24% of the vote, a margin of 8.03%.
+Despite polling showing a very narrow Trump lead, Trump won Ohio with 53.27% of the vote, defeating Biden who received 45.24% of the vote, a margin of 8.03%.
 Trump won by nearly the same margin that he defeated Hillary Clinton by in 2016.
-This marked the first time that Ohio voted for the losing candidate and against the winning non-incumbent since 1960, breaking a streak of the state voting for 14 consecutive winning candidates that began in 1964 with LBJ.
-This is the second consecutive election in which the state voted over 10 points to the right of the nation as a whole, confirming the state's trend towards the Republicans.
-Biden became the first Democrat since FDR in 1932 to win the White House without carrying the heavily unionized carmaking counties of Mahoning and Trumbull, the first Democrat since Harry Truman in 1948 to win the White House without carrying Lorain County, and the first Democrat since JFK in 1960 to win the White House without Ashtabula and Ottawa counties.
-This is the first time since 1976 in which Ohio voted to the right of Texas - a state that last voted Democratic that year, while Ohio backed Barack Obama in both of his elections.
-Also, this is the first time since 1892 that an incumbent president carried the state while losing reelection nationally.
+This marked the first time since 1960 that Ohio voted for the losing candidate, breaking a streak of the state voting for 14 consecutive winning candidates that began in 1964.
+This is the second consecutive election in which the state voted over 10 points to the right of the nation as a whole, evidencing the state's trend towards the Republican Party.
+With Trump's win in Ohio in 2024, this is the only election between the years of 1964 and 2024 in which Ohio voted for the losing candidate.

+Biden became the first Democrat since John F. Kennedy in 1960 to win the White House without carrying Ohio and the first since Franklin D. Roosevelt in 1932 to win the White House without carrying the heavily unionized carmaking counties of Mahoning and Trumbull, the first Democrat since Harry S. Truman in 1948 to win the White House without carrying Lorain County, the first Democrat since JFK in 1960 to win the White House without Ashtabula, Ottawa, or Portage Counties, and the first since Jimmy Carter in 1976 to win without Erie, Stark, or Wood Counties.
+Furthermore, this is the first time since 1976 that Ohio voted to the right of Texas - a state that last voted Democratic that year.
+Additionally, this is the first time since 1892 that an incumbent president carried the state while losing reelection nationally.
 Trump won 81 of Ohio's 88 counties compared to 80 in 2016, the most since Ronald Reagan won 82 in 1984.

+Ohio is one of only three states that voted twice for Barack Obama and thrice for Trump, the other two being Florida and Iowa.